-The Home Safe Program, created by Assembly Bill (AB) 1811 (Chapter 35, Statutes of 2018), is intended to support the safety and housing stability of individuals involved in Adult Protective Services (APS) by providing housing-related assistance using evidence-based practices for
+The Home Safe Program, was established by Assembly Bill (AB) 1811 (Chapter 35, Statutes of 2018) to support the safety and housing stability of individuals involved in Adult Protective Services (APS) by providing housing-related assistance using evidence-based practices for

 homeless assistance and prevention.

-The California State Budget for Fiscal Year 2018-19 included a state allocation of $15 million General Fund (one-time) for Home Safe.
-The program requires a dollar-for-dollar county match, bringing the total budget to $30 million over a three-year period, beginning July 1, 2018 and ending June 30, 2021.
+The 2018-19 California Budget Act included a state appropriation of $15 million General Fund (one-time) for Home Safe, available over a three-year period beginning July 2018 through June 2021.

-Twenty-four counties are participating in the Home Safe Program and each county program is tailored to its community.
+Twenty-five (25) grantees are participating in the Home Safe Program and each program is tailored to meet the needs of the local community.

 For more information about the program, see the Home Safe Fact Sheet.